nemonik/hands-on-DevOps/README.md

 DevOps is not about the tools.

-DevOps will also not entirely stop all bugs or vulnerabilities from making it into production, but that's not the point.

 ![My Pillow Guy](./images/my_pillow_guy.png)

 <sub>There are countless vendors out there, who want to sell you their crummy tool.</sub>